titan-data/titan/docs/src/cli/cli.rst

     titan --help

-The following options are supported.
+The following options are supported:

 --version       Display the titan version and exit.
 --help, -h      Display available subcommands